1 of 6Start

 What are work requirements?

-Work requirements force recipients of certain public assistance programs to complete a minimum number of hours (usually 20) of “work-related activities” every week.
-Otherwise, their benefits will be terminated or significantly reduced.
+Work requirements place strict time limits on certain public assistance programs if the recipients are unable to work.
+If the recipient does not complete a minimum number of hours (usually 20) of “work-related activities,” their benefits will be terminated or significantly reduced.

 Only certain activities count as work-related activities, but typically employment and community service are on that list.
 Time spent on longer-term work preparedness, like education or job skills training, usually do not count towards basic requirements.